 Glucose + 02 —-> CO2 + H2O

-To increase how much CO2 you expel, you can do some moderate exercise.
-For example doing 1 hour of moderate exercise can increase your metabolic rate by 7 fold and drastically increase the amount of CO2 expelled.
+To increase how much CO2 you expel, you can perform some moderate exercise.
+For example, doing 1 hour of moderate exercise can increase your metabolic rate by 7 fold and drastically increase the amount of CO2 expelled.
 Pair this up with eating less and presto!
-You are losing weight.
+You are losing body fat.

 Ok this seems simple enough- move more and eat less if you want to lose weight.
 As many know, this isn’t always the case.
-A lot people still cannot lose pounds on hardcore diets and exercise routines.
+A lot people still cannot lose body fat on hardcore diets and exercise routines.
 Why is this?

-Let’s discuss some of the reasons why you may still be having difficulty trying to lose weight.
+Let’s discuss some of the reasons why you may still be having difficulty trying to lose body fat.

 To start, we will be discussing one of the most important aspects of weight management: glycemic variability.